renardbebe/renardbebe/content/home/experience.md

 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 40

 title: Experience
-subtitle: Highlights from my most recent employment history
+subtitle: Employment Experience

 # Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format